 If performing randomization the old-fashioned way makes you unpopular, you can opt to use a draft order generator to create the random order for you.

-This type of tool allow you to specify a list of owners as input (usually by providing each owner's email address).
+This type of fantasy football commissioner tool allows you to specify a list of owners as input (usually by providing each owner's email address).
 The tool then creates a random draft order, sometimes emailing the draft order outcome to each of the specified owners.

 Draft order tools add transparency